-What’s the deal with the Epoch Times?
+What’s the deal with the ‘Epoch Times’?
 Here’s why you’re seeing so much pro-Trump content

 The Epoch Times didn’t respond to an inquiry from Fast Company.

 On Friday, fact-checking website Snopes reported that an affiliated organization called “The BL,” for “The Beauty of Life,” has recently been posting pro-Trump ads on Facebook.
-While The Epoch Times denies that it’s linked to The BL, Snopes reported that it’s largely run by former executives from the paper.
+While the Epoch Times denies that it’s linked to The BL, Snopes reported that it’s largely run by former executives from the paper.

 Facebook itself has come under fire recently after reports that CEO Mark Zuckerberg has held meetings with conservative figures, with “#DeleteFacebook” trending on Twitter this week.
 In a statement posted on Facebook, Zuckerberg said that he has “dinners with lots of people across the spectrum on lots of different issues all the time.”